 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica TL and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The TL lacks such a headphone port.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Both the TL and the A9 have been discontinued, but can regularly be found used on eBay.
+The TL was replaced by the Leica TL2, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica TL better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.